togrupe/dlive-midi-tools/README.md

 ### v2.4.1

-Maintenance Release
+Bugfix Release

-#### New Features

-#### Improvements
+#### Issues fixed
+- spreadsheet template formula fixed

 #### Technical Limitations
 - DX2 (Pad/Phantom/Gain) for Avantis via SLink is currently due to technical limitation not possible.
 - HPF on, HPF value and Mute Groups for Avantis due to technical limitation currently not possible.

-#### Issues fixed
-- spreadsheet template formula fixed

-#### Known issues

 ### v2.4.0